 Fourthly, faith works when we remove unbelief:

 It is not good enough, only to build up our faith, we must also remove unbelief and doubt from our hearts.
 We have the example in the Bible when the disciples tried to cast the demon out of the young boy, but were unable to do so.
 They asked Jesus in Matthew 17:20, “Why could we not cast him out?”
-And Jesus said unto them, “Because of your unbelief: …” Lack of faith was not their problem, their problem was too much unbelief!
+And Jesus said unto them, “Because of your unbelief: …” Lack of faith was not their problem; their problem was too much unbelief!
 This can happen to us, we have strong faith, but when we look at the manifestations or the circumstances, we allow unbelief and doubt to come into our hearts.
 The same thing happened to Peter when he walked on the water.
 He had faith, otherwise he would not have walked on the water, but when he saw the storm, he began to sink.
 Jesus said to him, “why did you doubt?”
 (Matthew 14:31)

 Just as “faith comes by hearing and hearing by the word of God,” so unbelief comes by observing negative things that are contrary to the word of God.
 We must be careful that we are not influenced by the media, the opinions of others or by the prevailing thought patterns in the world.
 Therefore it is important that we

 We read about Abraham in Romans 4:19-21, “And being not weak in faith, he considered not his own body now dead, when he was about an hundred years old, neither yet the deadness of Sara’s womb: He staggered not at the promise of God through unbelief; but was strong in faith, giving glory to God; And being fully persuaded that, what he had promised, he was able also to perform.”
-He knew that the situation seemed hopeless but he chose not to think about this all the time, but to rather focus on the promises that God gave him.
+He knew that the situation seemed hopeless but he chose not to think about these but to rather focus on the promises that God gave him.
 Notice he did not deny the symptoms, but he denied the right for the symptoms to influence the way he thought.
 The word ‘consider’ means to ‘study in depth.’
 Sometimes too much information can cause unbelief to enter into our minds.
 Instead of getting all the information from ‘uncle Google’ on the Internet, let us rather just simply believe God’s word.
-For example, even if it seems impossible, Jesus said in Mark 9:23, “If you can believe, all things are possible to him who believes.”
+For example, even if it seems impossible, Jesus said in Mark 9:23, “If you can believe, all things are possible to him who believes.“

 Finally: Faith pleases God, for “without faith it is impossible to please him: for he that cometh to God must believe that he is, and that He is a rewarder of them that diligently seek Him.”
 (Hebrews 11:6) God only responds to faith, for this is the language that He understands.
 Amen